agdturner/ccg-math/README.md

 -- [Wikimedia](https://www.wikimedia.org/) projects, in particular the [English language Wikipedia](https://en.wikipedia.org/wiki/Main_Page)
 -- [StackExchange](https://stackexchange.com), in particular [StackOverflow](https://stackoverflow.com/) and [Math.StackExchange](http://math.stackexchange.com/).
 - Information that has helped me develop this library is cited in the source code.
 - This library is a product of my education, interest and work.
 Thank you teachers, especially those that supported me.
+Thank you to everyone that supported my welfare by contributing to society.
+Let us try to look after this world and create and find others, extending our knowledge, skills and capability, making space for wildlife and creating love and harmony.